awhillas/awhillas.github.io/content/learning_rust.md

 ## First steps

-Some projects I'm thinking of starting:
+Some projects I'm thinking of starting or have started in current order of enthusiasm:

-- **An Educational Game** - Asher is learning to read at the moment and I think a game to help him match letters to sounds might help.
+- [Alphabetical Game]({filename}/alphabetical.md) - My son is learning to read at the moment and I think a game to help him match letters to sounds might help.
 Repetition is the key.
-The idea is some and I'm going to build it off the back of the Bevy tutorial I've been going through.
+I'm going to build it off the back of the Bevy tutorial I've been going through.
+- [Online Machine Learning]({filename}/online_learning.md) - I've seen some simple simulations on YouTube where people evolve neural networks (NN) to operate, embodied in a simple simulated environment.
+I want to do something similar but I want to do online/real-time training of the NN.
+I think this will lead to a more aware AI.
 - [Chess engine](https://github.com/awhillas/check) - or now I'm thinking, rather a general purpose discreet, game engine.
 Create an interface to some set of rules which generate moves for a given position (and also indicate a winning move/position) it should be able to learn via self-play.
 I guess replicating AlphaZero would be the first step?
+- [Solid Pod Server]({filename}/solid-pod-server.md) - all in one identity/public+private content server with built in authorization (OAuth+).
+The hard part of Solid, because it was very boring, was trying to understand the standards which are verbose and incomplete.
+It also uses OAuth + OpenID Connect at the core of its authorization protocol which in itself was the hardest part, because its complicated and I found it hard to find a [straight forward explanation](https://www.youtube.com/results?search_query=oauth2+flow).
 - **Cave Boy**, a kids, open-world, adventure game.
 I've started [prototyping in Python](https://github.com/awhillas/caveboy).
 I'm thinking something like Don't Starve (but less scary), or Stardew valley (with less detail) with a Captain Underpants sense of humour (i.e. potty).
 I'm thinking to aim it for 4-8 year olds, full touch screen and very simple mechanics.
 Everything is visually displayed at all times (no hidden menus or state i.e. inventory).
 TODO: break this out into a full blog post (i will as I get more into it).
 I have some concept art already!

-- [Solid Pod Server]({filename}/solid-pod-server.md) - all in one identity/public+private content server with built in authorization (OAuth+).
-The hard part of Solid, because it was very boring, was trying to understand the standards which are verbose and incomplete.
-It also uses OAuth + OpenID Connect at the core of its authorization protocol which in itself was the hardest part, because its complicated and I found it hard to find a [straight forward explanation](https://www.youtube.com/results?search_query=oauth2+flow).
+This list is getting long...